🌷Spring Sale! Get any Course for £11.99 Only!

 The 16 Care Certificate Standards: What Each One Covers

-The Care Certificate covers 16 standards following the March 2025 update.
+The Care Certificate covers 16 standards following the March 2025 update, as set out in the Skills for Care Care Certificate standards.
 This update aligned the framework with sector developments and the launch of the Level 2 Adult Social Care Certificate qualification.
 If your workbook or training programme lists 15 standards, it is outdated and needs replacing.

 1